 If you are using FoCal Pro you can also view results via the saved PDF report, in this case the Fit Quality is recorded within the report using the term "Result Confidence" (the different terms are interchangeable and mean the same thing).
 An example from the top section of the automatic focus calibration PDF report shown below.

 Example Lens Profile Graph: Fit Quality Excellent

 Excellent fit quality with the orange line closely matching up with the validated plotted points.

 Fit Quality can be one of "Poor", "Acceptable", "Good" or "Excellent".
 If you're consistently seeing a Fit Quality of “Poor” or “Acceptable” it’s worth investigating what could be causing that.
-Target distance (see Target Distance Tool) can be a factor as well as camera or shot vibration, adding light to a target can help ensure more consistent results.
+Target distance (see What distance should I use for auto focus calibration?) can be a factor as well as camera or shot vibration, adding light to a target can help ensure more consistent results.

 The lens profile graph provides other useful information, for example you can get an idea of focus consistency by looking at the groupings of test images at the same AF adjustment value.
 As you calibrate different lenses and become more familiar using FoCal you'll get a feel for how the graph is used within Focal to calculate focus adjustments.